Acie Law: Post playing career

 After he retired from playing professional basketball, Law reunited with Gillispie and became a volunteer assistant coach in 2015 at Ranger College, a junior college nearly two hours away from Dallas.
 He then started working as a college basketball analyst for Texas A&M fan site TexAgs.
+During 2023–24 season he was on the staff of the Oklahoma City Thunder.

 Shooting style

 While in junior high, Law broke his right hand during basketball practice.
 In order to continue to compete, the naturally right-handed Law taught himself to shoot the basketball with his left hand.
 After recovering from his injury, Law was able to shoot with either hand, but as of 2007 still primarily relied on his left hand to shoot from a long distance.
 His left-handed jump shots are unusual, however, because the ball has hardly any spin, instead flying straight into the basket.
 After much examination, Texas A&M coach Billy Gillispie realized that this is because Law uses his right thumb when he shoots, negating the spin.
 To help improve his form, Gillispie ordered Law to tape his right thumb against his hand in practice and try shooting without it.
 Law was unable to make the shots, and Gillispie quickly decided not to intervene further.